 © Scott Frier / USFWS

-Condors mostly consume carrion (dead animal carcasses).
-They prefer the carcasses of large dead animals like deer, cattle, and sheep; however, they are also known to eat the carcasses of smaller animals like rodents and rabbits.
+Condors consume carrion (dead animal carcasses).
+The birds prefer the carcasses of large dead animals like deer, cattle, and sheep.
+However, they are also known to eat the carcasses of smaller animals like rodents and rabbits.

-The population steadily declined during the 20th century until there were only 22 California condors known to exist in the world.
-The last of the free-flying condors were taken into captivity in 1987 to avoid additional mortality and to preserve as much diversity of the gene pool as possible.
-There were no California condors in the wild between 1988 and 1991, but reintroduction into the wild began in early 1992 and continues today.
-As of March 2007, there are approximate 279 California condors in the world, about 130 of which are free-flying in California, Arizona and Baja California, Mexico.
+The California condor population steadily declined during the 20th century until there were only 22 known to exist in the world.
+The last of the free-flying condors were taken into captivity in 1987 in order to save the species from extinction.
+There were no California condors in the wild between 1988 and 1991, but reintroduction efforts began in early 1992 and continue today.
+As of May 2013, there are approximately 435 California condors in the world, about 237 of which are free-flying in California, Arizona and Baja California, Mexico.

 Did You Know?